ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 # Privacy Considerations

-Networking Equipment such as routers, switches and firewalls has a key role to play in guarding the privacy of individuals using the network:
+Networking Equipment, such as routers, switches and firewalls, has a key role to play in guarding the privacy of individuals using the network:

 * Packets passing through the device must not be sent to unauthorized destinations.
-For example
+For example:

   * Routers often act as Policy Enforcement Points, where individual subscribers may be checked for authorization to access a network.
 Subscriber login information must not be released to unauthorized parties.

   * Networking Equipment is often called upon to block access to protected resources from unauthorized users.

 * Routing information, such as the identity of a router's peers, must not be leaked to unauthorized neighbors.